 I have talked to many people about their weight training goals.
 What they would like to achieve and so on and very often I hear this comment from both men and women.
 “I don’t want to get too big or muscular”.
 This belief often turns them completely off performing weight training or lifting heavy weights.

-This maybe a very common concern for many people but I can’t help being slightly amused and irritated by this line of thinking because it’s simply nonsense!
+This maybe a very common concern for many people, but I can’t help being slightly amused and irritated by this line of thinking because it’s simply not true!

 How quickly can you gain muscle?